raganwald/raganwald.github.com/index.md

 ### this is not my first rodeo

 I have shipped a lot of software.
 I know how to ship, and I am familiar with many things that can threaten shipping, and some of the ways to effectively navigate past the obstacles.
 I know how engineering and product teams evolve with growth and organizational maturity, and some of the ways to maintain the best and most effective parts of a culture while helping to evolve the parts that no longer serve the mission.
-I have a vision, I have aspirations, but I know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."

 I am exactly what I appear to be: A senior engineer with forty years of product- and customer-centric business and technical experience.
 A steady veteran who can be relied upon to maintain calm and focus, suppressing uncertainty and maximizing optionality during rapidly evolving circumstances.
+I have a vision, I have aspirations, but I know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."

+I bring that experience to those around me who may be experiencing their first rodeo.

 ---